ByteRookie/AGS_Service/README.md

 ## Configuration

 The integration can be configured entirely from Home Assistant's **Devices & Services** UI.
-Every form displays your progress (for example, "Step 2/5") and a summary of what has already been entered.
+Each form displays your progress (for example, "Step 2/5") and a running summary of previous choices.
+Labels and tooltips explain every option and show defaults when available.
 1. **Select rooms** – pick one or more areas using the area selector.
 The summary lists the chosen rooms.
 2. **Add devices** – for each media player select its room, type (`tv` or `speaker`) and unique priority from dropdowns.
 If the chosen priority is already in use the remaining devices shift down so every number stays unique.
-An optional `override_content` string keeps the room active whenever the player's `media_content_id` contains that value.
+You may supply an `override_content` text that, when found inside the device's `media_content_id`, forces the room to stay active.
 New devices start with the last rank automatically.
 3. **Manage sources** – add or remove any number of playback sources.
 You can browse media from the top‑priority speaker using Home Assistant's media selector and mark one entry as the default.
 4. **Set global options** – configure items like `primary_delay`, `homekit_player` and sensor creation.
 Every field includes a short tooltip explaining its purpose.
 Required fields show a `*` and defaults appear in parentheses.
 Available options (defaults in parentheses):
    - `disable_zone` – ignore the state of `zone.home` when `True` (`False`).